greut/eclint/README.md

 - binary file detection (however quite basic)
 - `-fix` to modify the file in place rather than showing the errors currently:
     - only basic `unix2dos`, `dox2unix`
-    - space to tab and tab to space convertion
+    - space to tab and tab to space conversion
     - trailing whitespaces

 ## Missing features